sircharlo/meeting-media-manager/PROGRESS.md

 # TODOS

+- [ ] Add missing sign language media (Some media is missing that is specific to sign language)
+- [ ] Allow navigation of cong sync folder through the treeview
+- [ ] Auto open today's meeting when first opening presentation mode
 - [ ] Check if build artifacts work correctly for Windows and MacOS
 - [ ] Convert flash to notify system with action buttons
 - [ ] Fix how recurring media works
+- [ ] Implement video markers for sign language media
+- [ ] Improve docs translations by using more localized strings like how M3 itself does it
+- [ ] Make progress slider draggable when paused to change current progress / video scrubber
 - [ ] Sync custom media background when congregation sync is enabled
-- [ ] Make progress slider draggable when paused to change current progress / video scrubber
-- [ ] Implement video markers for sign language media
-- [ ] Auto open today's meeting when first opening presentation mode
-- [ ] Allow navigation of cong sync folder through the treeview
-- [ ] Add missing sign language media (Some media is missing that is specific to sign language)
 - [ ] Test for 3 displays
 - [X] Add local JWPUB file media to media list
 - [X] Add played and video progress visuals to present page